 Behind the last door was Uncle Jed, the principal, who handed them train tickets.
 We ran to the parking lot behind the school just as our “train” (a bus driven by one of the brothers from our church) pulled up.
 As we boarded the train, we looked across the field and saw the “burning of Atlanta” (boxes piled really high lit on fire by two of the older students and another brother from church.)
 We screamed and jumped on the bus.We went on a nice little drive out in the country, until up ahead there was a road block.
 The train tracks had been torn up by Sherman’s army, and we had to pull over and turn around.
 When we did this, three deserters from the Confederate army jumped aboard the train.
 As they boarded, Uncle Jed told us all to be non-resistant and to give the men whatever they wanted.
 They wanted food, but we didn’t have any, so they demanded money and any other valuables we had.
 There went the watches!
 (One young man was especially distressed--his mother had bought him a watch just for this.)

 Once back at the school we discovered the deserters hiding.
 We told them that we would share our food with them.
 They accepted our invitation and gave us back the money and watches they had stolen from us.

 When the evening was over, we had the traditional game of kick-the-can, and the older students helped us clean up.
 We took a few pictures because we had worked really hard on these dresses!
-(The home economics class had found amazing dress patterns at a store-closing sale, and while we had planned to make them in the summer after school was out, when we decided on theme for this party we got our sewing machines out . . . .)
+(The home economics class had found amazing dress patterns at a store-closing sale for about a dollar each, and while we had planned to make them in the summer after school was out, when we decided on theme for this party we got our sewing machines out . . . .)

 And what do Southern Belles wear under their hoop skirts?
 Converse tennis shoes, of course!